Kofia (hat): Description

+President Aden Adde alongside Prime minister Sharmarke.

-The Kofia, a traditional headwear in Somalia, is a round headdress with no brim and a flat crown.
+The Kofia, a traditional headwear in Harar (eastern Ethiopia) and Somalia, is a round headdress with no brim and a flat crown.
 It is intricately crafted from woven colored cloth adorned with embroidered patterns in a variety of hues.
 This cap features small circular perforations incorporated into the fabric, serving both as a decorative element and a functional design to promote airflow and ventilation.

 As an essential component of the Somali traditional attire for men, the Kofia is commonly donned as part of everyday dressing, embodying cultural significance and heritage.
 Its widespread usage in Somalia underscores its cultural importance and sartorial relevance, highlighting its role as a symbol of identity and tradition within the Somali community.

-In November 27, 1962 during his state visit to the White House, Prime Mininister of the Somali Republic, Dr. Abdirashid Ali Shermarke, presented a Kofia to President Kennedy as gift.
+On 27 November 1962, during his state visit to the White House, Prime Mininister of the Somali Republic, Dr. Abdirashid Ali Shermarke, presented a Kofia to President Kennedy as gift.